HaxeFlixel/flixel-docs/documentation/01_community/08-code-style.html.md

 ### In Function Bodies

-Using line breaks to group code section that logically belong together can help readability like in this example:
+Using line breaks to group code sections that logically belong together can help readability like in this example:

 ``` haxe
 private function resetHelpers():Void